Thousand points of light: History

-It was later found in William S. Burroughs' "Lee's Journals", written between 1954 and 1957 and initially published in 1981:
+It was later found in William S. Burroughs's "Lee's Journals", written between 1954 and 1957 and initially published in 1981:

 The sky over Vienna was a light, hard, china blue, and a cold spring wind whipped Martin's loose gabardine topcoat around his thin body.
 He felt the ache of desire in his loins, like a toothache when the pain is light and different from any other pain.
 He turned a corner; the Danube stabbed his eyes with a thousand points of light, and he felt the full force of the wind and had to lean forward to maintain balance.